TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

      self.moneydanceContext.registerHomePageView(extension_object, MyHomePageView()).
      NOTE: Use the extension_object as the first parameter, NOT your own extension class.
 Then MD will then be able to unload your widget whenever your extension is unloaded.
+     >> It will take some investigation to get your HomePageView working properly, but then that's the fun of this...!

 - If the User or MD uninstalls / reinstalls your extension, then .unload() method will be called, or the unload.py script, depending on how you defined it.
 Please utilise this to 'clean up' before your extension is 'killed'..
 E.g. delete all references to data objects